 If the error was discovered within a time frame in which a player could reasonably be expected to notice the error and the situation is simple enough to safely back up without too much disruption to the course of the game, the judge may get permission from the Head Judge to back up the game to the point of the error.
 Each action taken is undone until the game reaches the point immediately prior to the error.
-Cards incorrectly placed in hand are returned to the zone from which they were moved (if the identity of the incorrectly drawn card is not known to all players, a random card is returned instead).
+Cards incorrectly placed in hand are returned to the location in the zone from which they were moved (if the identity of the incorrectly drawn card is not known to all players, a random card is returned instead).
 Once the game is backed up, it continues from that point.

-If not caught within a reasonable time frame, or backing up is impossible or sufficiently complex that it could affect the course of the game, the judge should leave the game state as it is and not attempt any form of partial 'fix' - either reverse all actions or none - with the exception that accidental cards in hand should be returned as described above.
+If not caught within a reasonable time frame, or backing up is impossible or sufficiently complex that it could affect the course of the game, the judge should leave the game state as it is and not attempt any form of partial 'fix' - either reverse all actions or none.
 Additionally, teammates and opponents who might potentially have benefited from the error receive a Game Play Error - Failure to Maintain Game State penalty.